jlafer/studio-rpt/README.md

 The `studiorpt list --type step` command can be useful for reviewing the variables that are available at each step of an execution.
 You can also examine the Studio log for particular executions to see the data that are available.

 ## Widget-specific Variable Data
-Below is a list of the widget variables that are present with widgets of the various types.
+Below is a list of the widget variables that are present with widgets of the various classes.
 [NOTE: this list is not yet comprehensive!]

 ### Gather Input on Call
 - msg - will contain one of: "Gather End"